-Congestion is improving at Canadian ports and rail ramps, no significant operational delays.
+Congestion is improving at Canadian ports and rail ramps, there are no significant operational delays.

-- CP Vaughan Intermodal Terminal is an exception where truckers, at time, are still experiencing 4-6 hours of waiting time. - CN continues shuttling containers from Brampton terminal to the CN Misc terminal, charging \$300 per container. - Memphis, Houston, Detroit, and Savannah, Oakland are seeing some delays and import dwells 10 days. - Majority of US ports and rail ramps are fluid, and not experiencing any significant delays. - Highway Diesel has remained relatively stable YTD.
+- CP Vaughan Intermodal Terminal is an exception where truckers, at time, are still experiencing 4-6 hours of waiting time. - CN continues shuttling containers from Brampton terminal to the CN Misc terminal, charging \$300 per container. - Memphis, Houston, Detroit, Savannah, and Oakland are seeing some delays and import dwells 10 days. - The port of Houston will be discontinuing Saturday operations at Bayport + Barbours cut on April 29th. - Congestion fees will no longer be active, effective March 1. - Majority of US ports and rail ramps are fluid, and not experiencing any significant delays. - Highway Diesel have remained relatively stable YTD.